Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Abstract

 \section{Abstract}

-We show that for a variety which admits a quasi-finite period map, finiteness (resp.~non-Zariski-density) of $S$-integral points implies finiteness (resp.~non-Zariski-density) of points over all $\mathbb{Z}$-finitely-generated integral domains of characteristic zero.
+We show that for a variety which admits a quasi-finite period map, finiteness (resp.~non-Zariski-density) of $S$-integral points implies finiteness (resp.~non-Zariski-density) of points over all $\mathbb{Z}$-finitely generated integral domains of characteristic zero.
 Our proofs rely on foundational results in Hodge theory due to Deligne, Griffiths, and Schmid, and Bakker-Brunebarbe-Tsimerman.
-We give straightforward applications to Shimura varieties, locally symmetric varieties, and the moduli space of smooth hypersurfaces in projective space.
-Using similar arguments and results of Viehweg-Zuo, we obtain similar arithmetic finiteness (resp.~non-Zariski-density) statements for complete subvarieties of the moduli of canonically polarized varieties.
+We give straightforward applications to Shimura varieties, locally symmetric varieties, the moduli space of smooth hypersurfaces in projective space, and the moduli of smooth divisors in an abelian variety.